-The three (3) public services agencies (CALICO, Davis Street Family Resource Center, and SOS/Meals on Wheels) that were funded in FY 2018-2019 for a two-year funding cycle (including FY 18-19) were among twelve (12) agencies who submitted an application to the City-issued FY 2018-2019 Community Assistance Grant Program (CAP) Request for Proposals.
-These agencies provide critical, and CDBG-eligible, social services for San Leandro residents, thus, meeting the City's Consolidated Plan priority needs, and the City's Human Services Commission recommended that these 3 agencies be funded with
+The three (3) public services agencies (CALICO, Davis Street Family Resource Center, and SOS/Meals on Wheels) that were funded in FY 2018-2019 for a two-year funding cycle (including FY 2017-2019) were among twelve (12) agencies that submitted applications to the City-issued FY 2017-2019 Community Assistance Grant Program (CAP) Request for Proposals.
+These agencies provide critical, and CDBGeligible, social services for San Leandro residents, thus, meeting the City's Consolidated Plan priority needs.
+The City's Human Services Commission recommended that these three agencies be funded with